rl-language/rlc/docs/tutorial.md

 Still, with very few commands and a very simple `.rl` file, we managed to have a reasonably configured network up and learning.

 Let it train for as long as you wish.
-We stopped the training after ~7 million moves, at around 0.52 mean return.
-That is, the network learned to plan ahead so that on average it can play ~ten more turns before being stuck.
-Notice that the games start with 20 random moves already set, so a score of 0.55 means that the game managed to play up to ~70 moves total before getting stuck.
+We stopped the training after ~500.000 moves, at around 0.75 mean return.
+That is, the network learned when it should keep drawing more cards and when not to.

 ![tensorboard example](../imgs/tensorboard2.png)